 - The professional and other fees and costs relating to the acquisition of a liquor license may be as much as $120,000 or more.
 Since a liquor license may be controlled by local authorities in your area, the costs may vary greatly.

-- The high range estimate covers expenses for up to four people attending up to a 5-week training session and approximately one week of owner brand training for one person, each in Tempe, Arizona or another location the franchisor may designate.
+- The high range estimate covers expenses for up to four people attending up to a 19-day training session in Tempe, Arizona or another location that Tilted Kilt may designate.

 - The estimates do not include travel and living expenses incurred in attending and participating in a Restaurant opening; this is recommended if timing permits, but is not mandatory.

-- You must spend a minimum amount, which the franchisor will designate when you execute the Franchise Agreement (which will not be in excess of the high range estimate noted), on marketing and promotion of your Tilted Kilt restaurant.
+- You must spend a minimum amount, which Tilted Kilt will designate when you execute the Franchise Agreement (which will not be in excess of the high range estimate noted), on the Grand Opening Program.

-- Promotions will start at least four weeks before opening and run through at least 60 days after opening.
+- Tilted Kilt will mutually determine with you at what time around the commencement of your operation that your Grand Opening Program should be conducted, but it will start at least 4 weeks before opening and run through at least 60 days after opening.

-- The franchisor relied on its principals’ combined experience of over 41 years in the restaurant business, and its principals’ experience in the opening of other non-restaurant franchised businesses, when preparing these figures.
+- Tilted Kilt relied on its leadership team’s combined 120 years of experience in the restaurant business and in the opening of other non-restaurant franchised businesses when preparing these figures.